MiloszKrajewski/dnug-reading-fsharp/doc/slides/index.md

 ---

-### Strongly typed, type inference
+### Strongly typed with type inference

-F# is so strongly typed that you can't even assign `int` to `double` variable...
+F# is so strongly typed that you can't even<br>
+assign `int` to `double` variable without explicit conversion...

-...but at the same time it infers types if it is possible, so you rarely specify them.
+...but at the same time it infers types if it is possible,<br>
+so you rarely specify them.

 ---

 ### Low ceremony

-Ceremony prevents things from being done right<br>
+Ceremony and time pressure prevents things from being done right.
-(ie: "two interfaces and an enumeration").

 > [...] things you have to do before you can do what you really want to do [...] -- [Venkat Subramaniam](https://www.youtube.com/watch?v=4jCjDEb9KZI)